Ivan Fyodorovich Emme: Military service

 On 2 January 1776, Ivan entered the Land Gentry Cadet Corps and, after graduating from it on 14 March 1783, was commissioned as a lieutenant (Подпору́чик or Podporuchik) in the Tobolsk Musketeer Regiment.

 Between 1788 and 1790, Ivan took part in the Russo-Swedish War.
 For distinguishing himself at the Battle of Kyummen River, he was awarded of Order of Saint Vladimir, 4th Degree with a bow.
-During the Battle of Kärnakoski, he was shot in the right side, with injuries to his right arm, and consequently promoted to lieutenant colonel (Подполко́вник or Podpolkovnik).
+During the Battle of Partakoski, he was shot in the right side, with injuries to his right arm, and consequently promoted to lieutenant colonel (Подполко́вник or Podpolkovnik).

 On 10 January 1797, Ivan was promoted to colonel (Полковник or Polkovnik) and appointed commander of the Ryazan Musketeer Regiment.
 On 16 July 1798, Ivan was transferred to the Sofia Musketeer Regiment, but only commanded it for little more than a month, as on 26 August he was promoted to Major General (Генерал Mайор or General Major) and appointed as regimental chief of the Pavlovsky Grenadier Regiment.
 During the Anglo-Russian invasion of Holland, he led hithe regiment during the initial landings.
 While attacking Batavian artillery positions near the city of Bergen op Zoom, he was once again wounded, in the right leg by a musket ball, but refused to leave his troops and continued on.
 At the Battle of Alkmaar Ivan was wounded for a third time, this time from a musket ball in his left hand.

 After Russian forces withdrew after the Convention of Alkmaar, Ivan was ordered to retire on 8 April 1800 to recover from his wounds.
 On 14 November, he returned to service as a member of the highly esteemed Preobrazhensky Life Guards Regiment.
 On 4 March 1801, he was appointed regimental chief of the Vitebsk Musketeer Regiment, but the next day was dismissed for "... filling reports out of form".
 On 14 March 1801 however, he returned to service in the regiment.
 On 9 January 1802, he was appointed military commandant of Riga in the Governorate of Livonia, and on 28 September 1803 was made regimental chief of the Riga Garrison Regiment.